 - By bus: Hop on the ALSA or Sagales busses from Barcelona Nord.
 The journey is around 1:30 hours.

-- By train: High-speed AVE trains connect Barcelona and Girona.
-They run every 10 minutes.
-You’ll reach your destination in under 40 min.
+- By train: High-speed trains connect Barcelona and Girona.
+You’ll reach your destination in under 40 minutes.

 5. Montblanc – a Walk Around Medieval History